Using Open Science to EXPLORE and push research boundaries

-You value the freedom to create new opportunities for research exploration, to follow your questions wherever they may lead, and to direct your research agenda in accordance with your interests–regardless of which investigatory pathways are well funded or popular.
+Open Science gives you the freedom to create new opportunities for research exploration, to follow your questions wherever they may lead, and to direct your research agenda in accordance with your interests–regardless of which investigatory pathways are well-funded or popular.

 Researchers like you are pursuing research that excites and pushes the frontiers of science, while at the same time pursuing their intellectual curiosity.

 You value the freedom to pursue your intellectual interests wherever they may lead.
 You read widely, love to learn from other researchers, and you’re willing to try new things and collaborate across disciplines to deepen your knowledge.